Public Works Department handles:

 The Borough of Barrington Environmental Commission and the Department, of Public Works exercise control and mgmt. of shade trees, ornamental trees and shrubbery along the curbside of streets, Highway, public places, parks and parkways other than county parks and parkways within the Borough of Barrington.
-If a homeowner would like a tree trimmed or removed it will be at the discretion of the Shade Tree Commission and the Department of Public Works to decide what action is deemed necessary if any.
+If a homeowner would like a tree trimmed or removed, it is up the Department of Public Works to decide what action is deemed necessary if any.
 There are also certain requirements for curbside tree planting.

 Whenever snow has fallen and the accumulation is such that is covers the street or highway, no vehicles shall be parked on either side of any of the streets or parts thereof designated as snow emergency routes.
 The streets or parts there of designated as snow emergency routes are sign posted.
 If at all possible to allow for a more efficient snow plowing operation please remove vehicles from the roadways wherever possible.
 The designated parking prohibition shall remain in effect until the snow has ceased and until 12 hours thereafter or until the streets have been plowed sufficiently and to the extent that parking will not interfere with the normal flow of traffic.
 The Borough streets are plowed curb to curb wherever possible.
 Depending on the length of the storm the streets may have to be plowed several times.
 It is impossible to avoid snow from entering driveway aprons and sidewalks.
 Here are a few helpful tips to observe: